Isidor Rabi: Studies in Europe

 On Wills' advice, Rabi traveled to Leeds for the 97th annual meeting of the British Association for the Advancement of Science, where he heard Werner Heisenberg present a paper on quantum mechanics.
 Afterwards, Rabi moved to Copenhagen, where he volunteered to work for Niels Bohr.
 Bohr was on vacation, but Rabi went straight to work on calculating the magnetic susceptibility of molecular hydrogen.
 After Bohr returned in October, he arranged for Rabi and Yoshio Nishina to continue their work with Wolfgang Pauli at the University of Hamburg.

 Although he came to Hamburg to work with Pauli, Rabi found Otto Stern working there with two English-speaking postdoctoral fellows, Ronald Fraser and John Bradshaw Taylor.
 Rabi soon made friends with them, and became interested in their molecular beam experiments, for which Stern would receive the Nobel Prize in Physics in 1943.
 Their research involved non-uniform magnetic fields, which were difficult to manipulate and hard to measure accurately.
 Rabi devised a method of using a uniform field instead, with the molecular beam at a glancing angle, so the atoms would be deflected like light through a prism.
 This would be easier to use, and produce more accurate results.
 Encouraged by Stern, and greatly assisted by Taylor, Rabi managed to get his idea to work.
-On Stern's advice, Rabi wrote a letter about his results to Nature, which published it in February 1929, followed by a paper entitled Zur Methode der Ablenkung von Molekularstrahlen ("On the method of deflection of molecular beams") to Zeitschrift für Physik, where it was published in April.
+On Stern's advice, Rabi wrote a letter about his results to Nature, which published it in February 1929, followed by a paper entitled Zur Methode der Ablenkung von Molekularstrahlen ("On the method of deflection of molecular beams") to Zeitschrift für ("Journal of Physics"), where it was published in April.